 Creating a funding strategy is a challenging, yet crucial step for any business.
-Most experts agree that the key to a successful financing plan is understanding the different sources of
+Most experts agree that the key to a successful financing plan is understanding the different sources of funding, and pursuing those that are applicable to the company’s stage of growth.

 The diagram above sets out the different sources of funding at each stage of growth.